Oct. 20, 2021

 PANDAS is considered a pediatric disorder and typically first appears in childhood from age 3 to puberty.
 Reactions to strep infections are rare after 12 years of age, but researchers recognize that PANDAS could occur, though rarely, among adolescents.
 It is unlikely that someone would experience these post-strep neuropsychiatric symptoms for the first time as an adult, but it has not been fully studied.

-It is possible that adolescents and adults may have immune-mediated OCD, but this is not known.
-The research studies on immune-mediated OCD at the NIMH are restricted to children.
+It is possible that adolescents and adults may have immune-mediated obsessive compulsive disorder, but this is not known.
+The research studies on immune-mediated obsessive compulsive disorder at the NIMH are restricted to children.

 Signs and symptoms